Revisiting the Galactic Winds in M82 I: the recent starburst and launch of outflow in simulations: Starburst in our simulations

 The middle panel of Figure \ref{fig:sfh} presents the total stellar mass formed as a function of time.
 At $t\sim 30$ Myr, the total stellar mass in most simulations ranges from $5.0\times 10^{8} \,\rm{M_{\odot}}$ to $ 6.0\times 10^{8} \,\rm{M_{\odot}}$, corresponding to a total input of SN energy of $2.3 \sim 2.7 \times 10^{57} \rm{erg}$ for the variable SN model and $\sim 4.7 \times 10^{57} \rm{erg}$ for the fixed SN model.
 Reducing the gas return fraction to $50\%$ or $0\%$, or adopting a lower gas disk mass of $\rm{M_{gd}}=2.5 \times 10^{9} \,\rm{M_{\odot}}$, results in a lower total stellar mass of $3.5\times 10^{8} \,\rm{M_{\odot}}$ to $ 4.5\times 10^{8} \,\rm{M_{\odot}}$.
 This implies that approximately $12\%-20\%$ of the initial gas disk mass was converted into stars over 30 Myr.
 Observational estimates of the total stellar mass formed during the past $\sim 15-30$ Myr range from $2.0\times 10^{8} \,\rm{M_{\odot}}$ to $ 3.5\times 10^{8} \,\rm{M_{\odot}}$ (\citealt{1993ApJ...412...99R,Schreiber2003,2009ApJ...697.2030S}), which is broadly consistent with our simulations with reduced gas return fractions or lower initial gas disk masses.
 However, observational estimates of the SFH are subject to uncertainties due to factors such as dust absorption, projection effects, and assumptions about the initial mass function and stellar evolution (e.g.\citealt{Schreiber2003}).

 Another way to compare our results with observational constraints is to examine the total mass of stars formed during the starburst that remain within the nuclear region.
 The bottom panel of Figure \ref{fig:sfh} shows the stellar mass within $r<1000$ pc as a function of time in our simulations, suggesting that $\sim 20\%$ of the formed stellar mass has either undergone SN explosions or escaped from the nuclear region.
-At $t=30$ Myr, the total remaining stellar mass within $r<1000$ pc ranges from $3.0\times 10^{8} M_{\odot}$ to $6.0\times 10^{8} M_{\odot}$, which is below the total mass in the nuclear region (within $\sim500-600$ pc) estimated by \cite{Forster2001}.
+At $t=30$ Myr, the total remaining stellar mass within $r<1000$ pc ranges from $3.0\times 10^{8} M_{\odot}$ to $6.0\times 10^{8} M_{\odot}$, which is below the stellar mass inferred from observations in the nuclear region (within $\sim500-600$ pc), as reported by \cite{Forster2001}.

 In addition, we explore the relation between the surface SFR density, $\Sigma_{SFR}$, and cold gas surface density, $\Sigma_{gas}$, in our simulations to assess the validity of our star formation and feedback models.
 As shown in Figure \ref{fig:kennicutt}, the $\Sigma_{SFR}$ at a fix $\Sigma_{gas}$ in our simulations is 6 to 8 times higher than predicted by the classical Kennicutt-Schmidt law, but aligns well with the $\Sigma_{SFR}$-$\Sigma_{gas}$ relation observed in some of the starburst galaxies with highly efficient star formation activity.
 This elevated star formation activity may be attributed to several factors, including the excessively high surface density and the overall collapse or contraction of the nuclear region.